Sandared/modularcode.site/README.md

-# An opinionated approach towards modularity with Java
+# A curated source for Java modularity with OSGi